The Definitive Ranking of Worst and Best Easter Candies

 Also, they don't really look like chicks or rabbits.
 They kind of look like aliens.

-7. Bunny Corn / Easter Candy Corn.
-Down from #4 last year.
+3. Bunny Corn / Easter Candy Corn.
+Up from #7 last year.

 Candy corn always places highly among the disliked candy, but this year not quite as high.
-They moved down 3 spots from #4.
+They moved up 4 spots from #7 last year.
 Strangely, they can often also place highly on the most liked list.
-It’s a highly disputed candy type.
+It's a highly disputed candy type.

 For Easter, it seems the hoard have chosen to dislike.
 I am a confessed candy corn lover, but I will admit the pastel coloring does give me pause.
 I'd still eat it though.

-6. Peeps Easter Candy.
-Down from #2 last year.
+2. Peeps Easter Candy.
+Up from #6 last year.

 Peeps are a regular on our WORST holiday candy lists.
 They just don't get much love outside the diorama art world.
 They tend to get compared to rubber or sugary foam in the comments we received.